 Want to make mom real happy?
 Get her a robot vacuum so she doesn't have to clean up the floor so often.
-The Eufy model here is ultra affordable and quiet and is so good at cleaning up you'll hardly notice it.
-As an alternative, get the Roomba 690.
-Sure, it's louder and pricier, but it does offer voice control as well as an invisible boundary marker, which means you can create an invisible do-not-cross line so it'll avoid certain areas.
+The Roborock model here is nice and quiet, and is so good at cleaning up you'll hardly notice it.
+It'll map out your floor and set an automatic route to clean it whenever desired, taking one more item off her to-do list.

 Amazon Kindle Paperwhite